 - May not check your credit history.

-- May have specific income requirements.
+- May have specific income or residence requirements.

-- Applications can require more details.
+- Applications often require more information.

 If you are looking for the cheapest option to borrow money, you should apply for a variety of these options and see which offers the best rates.
 It may be time consuming, but it can help you find the right option for your budget.
 Consider your reason for borrowing money and shop around with different lenders and different types of loans to compare what they have.